 Whether you buy your plan on a private or public exchange, your policy stays with you until you cancel it as long as you pay your premium on time.

-Additionally, regardless of where you shop, your health insurer can’t deny you coverage due to pre-existing conditions.
+Additionally, regardless of where you shop, your insurer can’t deny you insurance coverage due to pre-existing health issues.
 They also can’t charge you a higher rate because of these conditions.

 In addition to your premium, your plan will most likely have:

-These amounts will depend on the type of plan and metal tier level you choose to buy.
+These amounts will depend on the type of policy and the metal plan tier you choose.

-Outside of Marketplace plans, one other type of coverage counts as individual health insurance: Medicare.
+Outside Marketplace plans, Medicare coverage also counts as individual health insurance.
 However, the cost breakdowns in this article apply only to Marketplace plans.

-According to KFF, the national average monthly self-only premium for a 2025 benchmark ACA plan is $4972.
-A benchmark plan is the second-lowest-cost silver plan available on public health insurance marketplaces.
-But insurers determine your premium based on several factors:
+According to KFF health insurance data, the national average monthly self-only premium for a 2026 benchmark ACA plan is $625.2 A benchmark plan is the second-lowest-cost silver plan available on public health insurance marketplaces.
+But health insurance carriers determine your premium based on several factors:

 Health insurance companies use the following to calculate your premium: